-Municipal Development Plan (MDP): A statutory plan adopted by a municipality by bylaw in accordance with the MGA that: addresses future land use and development within the municipality; coordinates land use, growth patterns and infrastructure with adjacent municipalities (if there are no IDPs in place); and provides for transportation systems, municipal services and facilities (either generally or specifically).\
+Municipal Development Plan (MDP): Means a statutory plan adopted by a municipality by bylaw in accordance with the MGA that: addresses future land use and development within the municipality; coordinates land use, growth patterns and infrastructure with adjacent municipalities (if there are no IDPs in place); and provides for transportation systems, municipal services and facilities (either generally or specifically).

-Municipal Government Act (MGA): The Municipal Government Act (MGA) is the law under which all Alberta municipalities are empowered to shape their communities.
+Municipal Government Act (MGA): Means the Municipal Government Act (MGA) is the provincial legislation under which all Alberta municipalities are empowered to shape their communities.

-Natural Area: Means natural, sensitive or scenic lands owned by the County or the Province that are identified for conservation or nature appreciation or both.\\
+Natural Area: Means natural, sensitive or scenic lands owned by the County or the Province that are identified for conservation or nature appreciation or both.